Ticket sales open

 Artist Biography

 Meera Maharaj enjoys a diverse performing career.
 Her duo with pianist Dominic Degavino has enjoyed much success, featuring as Countess of Munster Recital Scheme, Tunnell Trust and Park Lane Group artists.
 Since 2013, she has frequently performed with guitarist James Girling, as the Meraki Duo.
-They recently won the II Concurs Internacional de Música Cambra Flauta & Guitarra and they were finalists in the 2019 Royal Overseas League competition (mixed ensembles category), as well as International Guitar Foundation Young Artists.
+They recently won the II Concurs Internacional de Música Cambra Flauta & Guitarra and they were finalists in the 2019 Royal Overseas League competition, as well as International Guitar Foundation Young Artists.
 She also plays with harpist, Lucy Nolan as Hathor Duo and formed her own flexi-ensemble – Meliora Collective.

 Read more...